alanesq/CameraWifiMotion/README.md

   <td><img src="/screen%20capture%201.png" width="640"/></td>
   <td><img src="/screen%20capture%202.png" width="640"/></td>
 </tr></table>

-This is a Arduino IDE sketch to use one of the cheap (5ukp from eBay) ESP32 camera boards as a motion detecting security camera.
+This is a Arduino IDE sketch to use one of the cheap (5ukp from eBay) ESP32 camera modules as a motion detecting security camera.
-It captures an image around 4 times a second, each time comparing this with the previous image looking for any changes.
+It captures an image from the camera around 4 times a second, each time comparing this with the previous image looking for any changes.
+If significant change is detected it captures a higher res image and stores it in internal memory.
-If significant change is detected it captures a higher res image and stores it in internal memory (also to SD card if one is installed) and can also email the image if required.
+It also has the options to email or FTP the captured images or store them to sd card.

 Tips / Mods:
 These cheap cameras are surprisingly good apart from very poor performance in low light conditions, I have done all I can